Key takeaways

 • Now that we’ve answered “how is interest calculated on credit cards,” you likely want to know what a good interest rate actually is.
 Generally speaking, a “good” interest rate on a credit card is one that is lower than the national average rate.
 Those with excellent credit scores may be offered interest rates at or below this average.

-• The average credit card interest rate changes frequently, though it’s currently at 20.74 percent.
+• The average credit card interest rate changes frequently, but at the time of writing, it was at 20.66 percent.
 As always, the exact rate you get will depend on your creditworthiness and the specific terms of your credit card agreement.

 • Interest on a credit card is typically charged at the end of each billing cycle.
 To avoid interest, you must pay off your credit card balance in full before the due date.
 If you only pay the minimum payment amount due, the remaining balance is carried over to the next billing cycle, and you’ll be charged interest on that balance.
 Non-purchase transactions, such as cash advances and sometimes balance transfers, can begin accruing interest immediately.
-Additionally, there are cards that begin charging interest on purchases immediately when the transaction is made.
+Additionally, there are cards that begin charging interest on purchases immediately when the transaction is made, so be sure to read your card agreement to understand how interest is charged.